apploft/APLPullToRefreshContainer/README.md

 Calling the completion handler multiple times is undefined behaviour that could lead to threat to life etc.

+# Frequently Asked Questions

 ## How can I temporarily disable Pull to Refresh?

 Use the container's _pullToRefreshEnabled_ property.

+# Changelog

+## Version 1.0
+- All delegate methods have been renamed and annotated so they work perfectly from Swift, too.
+- Returning nil from the delegate's _aplPullToRefreshPullToRefreshViewForContainer:_ method is now unsupported.
+Use the container's _pullToRefreshEnabled_ property, instead.